smanowar/Credit_Risk_Analysis/README.md

 - Recall: 94%

 ## Summary
-The goal of the bank is to minimize the amount of clients that default on their credit product.
+The overall goal of the bank is to minimize the amount of clients that default on their credit product.
 Therefore, it would be preferrable that a low-risk client is denied (a false negative) versus that situation a high-risk client is approved (false positive).

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning
+Based on this the metric we would use to analyze the models would be precision.

+All the models show weak precision in determining if the client is high-risk.
+The large amounts of false negatives that each of the models produces would work against the bank's interest, as it would:

+1. miss out on revenue from the declined applications of low-risk clients
+2. hurt their reputation as a lender - because they would be declining a huge amount of applicants (a large amount of those who are falsley categorized as high-risk clients), they could gain a bad reputation with potential clients which could hurt their lending strategy in the long run.